carstenjacobsen/protocol25-bn254-intro/README.md

   // Create a point on the curve from the byte array let point = Bn254G1Affine::from_array(&env, &point_bytes);

-  // Negate the point: -G has same x but negated y let neg_point = -point.clone();
+  // Negate the point (has same x but negated y) let neg_point = -point.clone();

   // Call the function and get the result of the addition